ealush/vest/website/docs/understanding_state.md

 ### Usage:

-`.rese()` Is a property on your validation suite.
+`.reset()` Is a property on your validation suite.
 Calling it will remove your suite's state.

 ```js
 import { create } from 'vest';